DamnWidget/anaconda_go/README.md

 * Try to be as descriptive and verbose as you can
 * Give us instructions about how to reproduce the problem
 * Add as many information about your environment as you can

+AnacondaGO **is not** a fork of GoSublime and it **does not** pretends to be a GoSublime in-replacement or implement the same features that GoSublime already implements.
+This is a brand new Golang package for Sublime Text 3 that uses it's own approach and vision.

 ## Supported Platforms